 21. Save the Shows or Sit-down Experiences for Later in the Day

 The parks are the least busy during the first few hours of the day.
 You don't want to find yourself in a 30-minute show when Dumbo the Flying Elephant and Alice in Wonderland will see their lowest waits of the day!
 When lines peak in the afternoon, it’s showtime (and a good time to rest those legs).
-Don't avoid the theaters though.
-Many of the show stages will set the stage for physically distanced character sightings.
+Storytelling at the Royal Theater in Disneyland is a great way to rest and catch a show in the park during the afternoon.
+Catch a silly musical retelling of "Tangled" or "Beauty and the Beast."

 Save certain sit-down experiences for the afternoon such as Walt Disney’s Enchanted Tiki Room or the Disneyland Railroad at Disneyland Park, or Turtle Talk with Crush or Mickey's PhilharMagic at Disney California Adventure.
 They give your flippers a little break.
 And in the case of the Disneyland Railroad, it also serves as transportation.
 Longer rides such as Pirates of the Caribbean and "it's a small world" make for nice air-conditioned breaks.